How to Find a Good Fence Builder

 As you can see, some companies received high accolades, but some others received poor ratings.
 Based on the comments we received from raters, most of the negative ratings related to poor workmanship, lousy customer service and communication, and taking too long to complete the work.

-In addition to ratings from customers, our Ratings Tables show counts of complaints we gathered from the Consumer Protection Division of the Washington Office of the Attorney General for a recent two-year period, and complaint rates relative to the volume of work companies do.
+In addition to ratings from customers, our Ratings Tables show counts of complaints we gathered from the Better Business Bureau (BBB) for a recent three-year period, the number of complaints on file with local government consumer protection offices for a recent two-year period, and complaint rates relative to the volume of work companies do.
 Click here for more information on reported complaint counts and rates.

 When contracting with a fence building company, get everything in writing: exact specifications for what is to be built, a drawing specifying where it will be built, a description of the materials to be used, and a fixed price.
 To maintain your leverage to ensure work is completed as agreed upon and satisfactorily, ask for a payment schedule that allows you to withhold as much payment as possible until the work is complete—a 10 percent deposit is reasonable.